-Note on ICS that are no longer applicable:

-Note that the following Irish Coding Standards are no longer applicable in 10th Edition ICD-10-AM/ACHI/ACS

-ICS 0053 Robotic Assisted Intervention 38

-ICS 0224 Palliative Care 46

-ICS 10X0 A(H1N1) influenza (Swine Flu) 53

-ICS 1510 Pregnancy with Abortive outcome

-5

-Note that the following Irish Coding Standards are no longer applicable in 8th Edition ICD-10-AM/ACHI/ACS

-ICS 0104 Viral Hepatitis 39

-ICS 1204 Plastic Surgery 56

-ICS 15X0 Principal Diagnosis Selection for Obstetric Cases 59

-Note the following Irish Coding Standards that are no longer applicable in 6th Edition ICD-10-AM/ACHI/ACS

-Procedures Normally Not Coded

-Avian Influenza

-Termination of Pregnancy

-Newborns Admitted For Observation with No Condition Found 63

-Severe Acute Respiratory Syndrome
+App pendix A: Summary of Changes for ICS V2.0 to ICS 2020 V1.4 Арр pendix B: Standards for Ethical Conduct in Clinical Coding Clarification on the application of the Standards for Ethical Conduct in Clinical Coding Арр pendix C: Guidance In The Use Of ICD-10-AM/ACHI/ACS/ICS Not te on ICS that are no longer applicable: Note that the following Irish Coding Standards are no longer applicable in ${f 10}^{th}$ Edition ICD-10-AM/ACHI/ACS ICS 0053 Robotic Assisted Intervention Note that the following Irish Coding Standards are no longer applicable in 8th Edition ICD-10-AM/ACHI/ACS ICS 0104 Viral Hepatitis39ICS 1204 Plastic Surgery56ICS 15X0 Principal Diagnosis Selection for Obstetric Cases59 Note the following Irish Coding Standards that are no longer applicable in 6th Edition ICD-10-AM/ACHI/ACS ICS 0042 Procedures Normally Not Coded ICS 1511 Termination of Pregnancy used.

-Irish Coding Standards (ICS) Preface to Version 1 2021
+Irish Coding Standards (ICS) Preface to Version 2 2021

-The Irish Coding Standards (ICS) Version 1 2021 provides guidelines for the collection of HIPE data for all discharges from January 1st 2021 or as specified using the HIPE Portal software and is to be used in conjunction with 10th Edition ICD-10-AM/ACHI/ACS and the relevant HIPE Instruction Manual.
+The Irish Coding Standards (ICS) Version 2 2021 (September 2021) provides guidelines for the collection of HIPE data for all discharges from August 2021 or as specified using the HIPE Portal software and is to be used in conjunction with 10th Edition ICD-10-AM/ACHI/ACS and the relevant HIPE Instruction Manual.
 HIPE data was collected using 8th Edition ICD-10-AM/ACHI/ACS from January 2015 until 31st December 2019.
-All discharges coded in HIPE on or after the 1st January 2020 are coded using ICD-10-AM/ACHI/ACS 10th Edition.
+All discharges coded in HIPE on or after the 1st January 2020 are coded using ICD-10-AM/ACHI/ACS 10th Edition1.

 Please see Appendix A for a listing of the changes in each version of the ICS from Version 2.0 to date.
-Within the standards where there is a change related to 10th Edition these standards have been marked with a symbol:

-standards have been marked with a symbol: This is in line with previous updates to the ICS classification whereby for changes to Irish Coding Standards related to 8th Edition ICD-10-AM/ACHI/ACS the symbol 8 is used.
-Where there was a change related to 6th edition ICD-10-AM/ACHI/ACS the symbol 6 has been used.
+Within the standards where there is a change related to 10th Edition these standards have been marked with a symbol: This is in line with previous updates to the ICS classification whereby for changes to Irish Coding Standards related to 8th Edition ICD-10-AM/ACHI/ACS the symbol is used.
+Where there was a change related to 6th edition ICD-10-AM/ACHI/ACS the symbol has been

-ICS 2021 Version 1 includes the published ICS 22X2 Novel Coronavirus/ COVID 19 and Supplementary Guidance for Coding of COVID 19 in the full ICS document.
-Guidance on the new codes for use with discharges from 2021 on post COVID conditions and multisystem inflammatory syndrome are also included.
-Guidance on the collection of the administrative data flag for Laboratory confirmed COVID 19 past or present is also provided (see Section 2, XII Laboratory Confirmed COVID 19 Past or Present - Flag).
+ICS 2021 Version 2 incorporates the advice on the coding of adverse effects of COVID-19 vaccines into ICS 22X2 Novel Coronavirus/ COVID 19 in the full ICS document.
+Also included in this version of the ICS is a guide to the sections within ICS 22X2 Novel Coronavirus/ COVID 19 as this standard is extensive.
+Guidance on the coding of IV hydration as part of chemotherapy is also now included in the ICS 0044 Chemotherapy.
+Please note that guidance on the collection of the administrative data flag for Laboratory confirmed COVID 19 past or present is provided in Section 2, XII Laboratory Confirmed COVID 19 Past or Present - Flag.

-The Irish Coding Standards for 2021 include the following changes to date:
+The Irish Coding Standards V2 2021 includes the following changes to date: